No Fees Unless We Win

 Knowing who can sue for injuries and damages becomes a complicated matter when the person who has been harmed has unfortunately passed away.
 In an effort to simplify the process, Florida law only allows the personal representative of the decedent’s estate to file a wrongful death claim.
 This personal representative can either be named specifically in a will, trust, or estate plan, or the individual will be selected by the court if no such estate plan exists.

-Family members who are eligible to collect wrongful death lawsuit winnings include:
+Family members who are eligible to collect wrongful death lawsuit recoveries include: